lwig-wg/coap/draft-ietf-lwig-coap.md

 response.
-When all important values are copied (e.g., the Token, which needs to be mirrored), the internal data structure facilitates using the buffer for incoming messages also for the assembly of outgoing messages -- which can be the shared IP buffer provided by the OS.
+When all important values are copied (e.g., the Token, which needs to be mirrored), the internal data structure facilitates using the buffer for incoming messages also for the assembly of outgoing messages -- which can be the shared IP buffer provided by the operating system.

 Setting options for outgoing messages is also easier with an internal data structure.
 Application developers can set options independent from the option